jakji93/airon-fitness/README.md

-### Built With
+## Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+What we plan to use for our project.

 * [![React][React.js]][React-url]
 * [![Bootstrap][Bootstrap.com]][Bootstrap-url]